Codeinwp/optimole-wp/readme.txt

 - Supports both Retina and WebP images
 - Machine Learning(ML) powered automatic compression
 - AVIF format support for lower image size
+- Streamline your media with Optimole's custom DAM (Digital asset Management) solution
 - Cloud image library support
+- Edit images in the cloud library before inserting them into your website
 - Serves images from a global CDN for free
 - Optimizes based on the visitor's actual device (no more guesswork and width estimations)
 - Full support for page builders like Elementor
 - Lazy load without jQuery (better)
+- Add a splash of color to your lazy-loading placeholder
+- Hero image optimization for speedier loads
+- Boost wooCommerce gallery performance with Optimole's lazy-loading
+- More file types in the dashboard (video, audio, documents and more)
-- Fully functional free version (we have paid plans as well)
+- Fully functional free version (we have [paid plans](https://optimole.com/pricing/?utm_source=wpadmin&utm_medium=readme&utm_campaign=optimole) as well)

 You'll be free to concentrate on other aspects of your site with Optimole's set and forget image optimization.